Form a Series LLC in Kansas

 Whether you operate a series LLC or a traditional LLC, you are required by Kansas state law to file an annual report.
 However, there is no need to file separate reports for each LLC in your series, as the state allows you to simply file one annual report for your parent LLC.

 This report is how you keep the state updated regarding any changes made to your business since the previous filing.
-In general, you’ll need to inform them of a change to your business name or address, the name or address of your registered agent, and any changes to your ownership group.
+In general, you’ll need to inform them of a change to your business name or address, the name or address of your resident agent, and any changes to your ownership group.

 Can I Hire Someone to Form My Series LLC?